How does the NIH promote a diverse and inclusive work environment?

 Other Questions about National Institutes of Health-NIH

-Is relocation assistance available for NIH employees?
+- Is teleworking an option for NIH employees?

-Are there opportunities for NIH employees to volunteer in their communities?
+- Are there opportunities for NIH employees to volunteer in their communities?

 Yes, NIH employees have multiple opportunities to volunteer in their communities.
 The Office of Research Services (ORS) manages the NIH Community Engagement Program (CEP), which provides employees with the opportunity to volunteer in the local community.
 The CEP also coordinates volunteer activities for NIH employees who are interested in working with a variety of community organizations.
 Additionally, NIH-supported organizations such as the Medical Research Charities (MRC) provide opportunities for NIH employees to volunteer with their programs.